Steve Peregrin Took: Solo acoustic performer (1971–1972)

 With Wallis and Bidwell otherwise committed to UFO and Savoy Brown respectively, the acoustic Shagrat was effectively reduced down to just Took himself performing solo on an acoustic guitar, usually sitting on a stool interspersing his songs with jokes and other onstage monologues.
 In this format, Took made some headway as a live performer.
 "Tookie" appeared in frequent support slots for Hawkwind and the Pink Fairies, attracting some coverage in the UK music press and even performing a live session on Steve Bradshaw's Breakthrough programme on BBC Radio London.
 In December 1971, he headlined a three-date mini-tour of southwest England.
+As well as the Pink Fairies and Hawkwind, during this period Took's solo show was also an opening act for, among others, the MC5, Stealers Wheel, Skid Row and Barclay James Harvest.

 He also performed at various benefit events, including the "Nasty Balls" benefits for the Nasty Tales magazine (whose editors, including Farren, were on trial for obscenity) as well as the 1972 Campaign for Nuclear Disarmament festival at Aldermaston, Steve's account of which was reprinted by Charles Shaar Murray in his book Shots From The Hip.
 Writing for the NME in 1972, Murray described Took and his stage act thus: "Most people know who Steve Peregrine Took is, but few people know what he does.
 A few more know him as a somewhat bizarre figure who materialises at concerts, armed only with an Epiphone guitar, and performs a freeform set of songs, raps, jokes and anything else that flashes through his mind."

 During this time, Took could also often be seen participating in jamming sessions during encores at Hawkwind and Pink Fairies concerts.
 His contributions to these jams were in the role of third drummer, and he also once played bass guitar for the "Pinks", substituting for Duncan Sanderson.